nonsonwaukwa/neurodiversityAcc/README.md

   - Verify environment variables are correctly set in Railway
   - Check Railway logs for any execution errors
   - Ensure the cron expression format is correct

+- **Firebase Connection Issues**:
+  - Check that the FIREBASE_CREDENTIALS environment variable contains valid JSON
+  - Verify that the service account has the correct permissions
+  - For local testing, ensure the credentials file exists at the specified path

 ## Contributing